Several lines of evidence suggest autoimmunity is involved in ME/CFS.

-Firstly there are similarities in both the demography (e.g. female dominance) and general immunological milieu of ME/CFS with established autoimmune conditions 1–4.
+Firstly, there are similarities in both the demography (e.g. female dominance) and general immunological milieu of ME/CFS with established autoimmune conditions 1–4.
 Secondly, a large array of autoantibody responses to various signaling molecules, cell-surface receptors and intracellular molecules have long been reported in ME/CFS 1,5,6.
-Note however that the number of people with these autoantibody responses varies wildly, and their functional significance is not yet clear 7.
+Note however, the number of people with these autoantibody responses varies widely, and their functional significance is not yet clear 7.
 Thirdly, several preliminary trials have shown that Rituximab (CD20 antibody which depletes peripheral B cells) can induce a moderate-major remission in around 60% of people (followed by relapse).
 The delayed response (2-7 months) seems consistent with the gradual removal of existing antibodies 8,9, and autoantibodies to autonomic receptors do decline with clinical response 6.

 Autoimmunity starts here!

 The potential for autoimmunity is an intrinsic part of adaptive immunity.
 Each individual T or B cell can recognise a specific antigen via their receptors (TCR and BCR respectively).
 During early T and B cell development the process of V(D)J recombination semi-randomly generates massive TCR and BCR diversity, enabling recognition of most antigens, including those relating to self (i.e. autoreactivity).
 In other words, the body is continually creating immune cells which could potentially initiate autoimmune responses.